relund/riverdata/README.md

 5) Weight estimates calculated from a regression model (see reports folder).

-Two shiny dashboards using the data are made (see the shiny folder)
+Two shiny dashboards using the data are made (see the shiny folder).